NHSDigital/ra-sandbox/input/pagecontent/server-examples.md

 #### Postman

-All examples and some queries are available in a [Postman collection](assets/postman/postman_collection.json).
+Some transaction and basic query examples are available in a [Postman collection](assets/postman/postman_collection.json).